Sunday, March 21, 2010

 I spare a thought to those who have supported the Tote through thick and thin.
 To you, I tip my hat.

-when one head falls, four small ones will move up.
+All we can hope is that when one head falls, four small ones will move up.

 Monday, March 9, 2009